 Conveniently importing many types of 3D models is critical for allowing designers and architects to evaluate their design options.
 Historically, it has been the bottleneck in many simulation programs.
 It arises from traditional physics programs based on the Finite Volume Method (FVM), which requires a water-tight geometry to be able to discretize the 3D domain.
 This means a 3D model must have much time spent on it to ‘clean’ up the model, make it water-tight, and then use simulation to evaluate designs.
 This process is known to be cumbersome and resource-intensive.
 SimScale has a new generation of physics solvers based on the Lattice Boltzmann Method (LBM).

 They are sufficiently different from FVM methods to bypass the geometry cleaning issues.
-LBM simulations for modeling wind comfort, for example, do not need CAD clean up as their solving techniques are impartial to small holes and intersections in the geometry.
+LBM simulations for modeling wind comfort, for example, do not need CAD clean-up as their solving techniques are impartial to small holes and intersections in the geometry.
+Read how world-renowned Zaha Hadid Architects leverage SimScale’s pedestrian wind comfort studies in their sustainable building design process.
 Because SimScale runs on the cloud using GPU accelerated infrastructure, the simulations are optimized to run in parallel as much as possible, giving them a significant advantage in solving times.
-Transient wind analysis (Simulating a real wind) of a city center, for example, can be run an order of magnitude faster than traditional CFD software.
+Transient wind analysis (simulating a real wind) of a city center, for example, can be run an order of magnitude faster than traditional CFD software.
 Architects and engineers are using SimScale for environmental design by applying CFD to buildings and cities.
+Projects of all sizes can benefit from CFD.
+Mott MacDonald uses SimScale for CFD analysis of large and complex projects that involve transport network design and urban planning, such as underground stations, shopping malls, and sports arenas.

 Environmental Design for Building the Future